"I am like the most self-critical person... deep down it's like, it's a mess."

 Addiction robbed him of that chance.

-And so the unrealized dream metastasized into something else: expectation.
-Paternalism mixed with alcoholism mixed with the bitter knowledge of what he could have been.
-He projected it all onto his son.
+The unrealized dream metastasized into expectation.
+Paternalism mixed with alcoholism mixed with the bitter knowledge of what he could have been, and projected onto his son.

 "If I came home with a B on a test, I got a punch in the face."